kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <h4 class="h4-guide">jqHXR, Promises & Deferreds</h4>
 When used, both `$.ajax()` and some of the shorthand methods return the jQuery XMLHttpRequest object, which is commonly referred to as "jqHXR".
 The `.load()` shorthand method does not return jqXHR.

-jqXHR is basically the traditional `XMLHttpRequest` object already in the browser wrapped in a specific API created by jQuery.
+jqXHR is basically the traditional `XMLHttpRequest` object already in the browser, but wrapped in a specific API created by jQuery.
 The jQuery documentation refers to jqXHR as a "superset" of the browser's XHR.

 An important part of the API are jQuery "promises" which are part of the jQuery Deffered object.
-This guide focuses on using the jQuery Deffered object with AJAX-related functionality, but it can do more than what will be discussed...<a href="http://api.jquery.com/category/deferred-object/" target="blank" title="Read more about jQuery Deffereds">read the jQuery documentation to learn more about jQuery Deffereds</a>.
+This guide focuses on using the jQuery Deffered object with AJAX-related functionality, but it can do more than what will be discussed here...<a href="http://api.jquery.com/category/deferred-object/" target="blank" title="Read more about jQuery Deffereds">read the jQuery documentation to learn more about jQuery Deffereds</a>.

 <a name="what-is-a-javascript-promise"></a>
 <h4 class="h4-guide">What is a Promise</h4>